 Environmental factors point us to how well the home is kept up.
 Was your mom always a tidy housekeeper, but now the house is a mess?
 Is the refrigerator empty, or is the food in there old and past its expiration date?

 Finally, your loved one’s mood indicates how they’re doing emotionally.
-If you mom was naturally cheerful, or at least even tempered, is she now angry, depressed or unresponsive?
+If your mom was naturally cheerful, or at least even-tempered, is she now angry, depressed or unresponsive?

 Any of these indicators can be a warning sign.
 If you think your loved one needs help, please get in touch.
 We’re happy to help you review your options, and the consultation is free.